pixie-io/pixie/README.md

 Pixie Community is the free offering of Pixie's proprietary SaaS product catalogue.

+Our [pxl_scripts](PXL Scripts) are licensed under [Apache License, Version 2.0](pxl_scripts/LICENSE.md).

-Pixie Platform components such as Pxl Scripts, Pixie CLI and eBPF based Data Collectors will be licensed under the Apache License, Version 2.0.
+Other Pixie Platform components such as Pixie CLI and eBPF based Data Collectors will also be licensed under the Apache License, Version 2.0.
 Contribution of these are planned for Oct 2020.